• Skip to primary navigation

 Cook onions (stirring frequently) until semi-transparent.

-Add diced bell peppers.
-Cook until slightly softened.
+Add diced bell peppers and cook until slightly softened.

 Stir in spices, add a bit more oil, if needed.